MicrosoftDocs/windows-dev-docs/hub/apps/design/layout/screen-sizes-and-breakpoints-for-responsive-design.md

 UWP apps automatically scale your UI to guarantee that your app will be legible on all Windows 10 devices.
 Windows automatically scales for each display based on its DPI (dots-per-inch) and the viewing distance of the device.
 Users can override the default value and by going to **Settings** > **Display** > **Scale and layout** settings page.

 ## General recommendations

 ### Small

 - Set left and right window margins to 12px to create a visual separation between the left and right edges of the app window.
 - Dock [app bars](../controls/command-bar.md) to the bottom of the window for improved reachability.
 - Use one column/region at a time.
 - Use an icon to represent search (don't show a search box).
-- Put the [navigation pane](../controls/navigationview.md) in overlay mode to conserve screen space.
+- Put the [navigation pane](../controls/navigationview.md#display-modes) in [LeftMinimal](/windows/winui/api/microsoft.ui.xaml.controls.navigationviewpanedisplaymode) [PaneDisplayMode](/windows/winui/api/microsoft.ui.xaml.controls.navigationview.panedisplaymode) to conserve screen space.
+Only the menu button always shows; navigation options will overlay the page content when the pane is open.
 - If you're using the [list details pattern](../controls/list-details.md), use the stacked presentation mode to save screen space.

 ### Medium

 - Set left and right window margins to 24px to create a visual separation between the left and right edges of the app window.
 - Put command elements like [app bars](../controls/command-bar.md) at the top of the app window.
 - Use up to two columns/regions.
 - Show the search box.
-- Put the [navigation pane](../controls/navigationview.md) into sliver mode so a narrow strip of icons always shows.
+- Put the [navigation pane](../controls/navigationview.md#display-modes) into [LeftCompact](/windows/winui/api/microsoft.ui.xaml.controls.navigationviewpanedisplaymode) [PaneDisplayMode](/windows/winui/api/microsoft.ui.xaml.controls.navigationview.panedisplaymode) so a narrow strip of icons always shows.
+The pane will overlay the page content when it's open.
 - Consider further tailoring for [TV experiences](../devices/designing-for-tv.md).

 ### Large

 - Set left and right window margins to 24px to create a visual separation between the left and right edges of the app window.
 - Put command elements like [app bars](../controls/command-bar.md) at the top of the app window.
 - Use up to three columns/regions.
 - Show the search box.
-- Put the [navigation pane](../controls/navigationview.md) into docked mode so that it always shows.
+- Put the [navigation pane](../controls/navigationview.md#display-modes) into [Left](/windows/winui/api/microsoft.ui.xaml.controls.navigationviewpanedisplaymode) [PaneDisplayMode](/windows/winui/api/microsoft.ui.xaml.controls.navigationview.panedisplaymode) so that it always shows.